Sunday, November 12, 2017

 Keynote address by Harris County Precinct One Commissioner Rodney Ellis

 Translation Services sponsored by Master Word Services, Inc.

 Rothko Chapel's biennial Óscar Romero Award--named after Archbishop Óscar Romero of San Salvador who was assassinated on March 24, 1980, because of his vocal opposition to the violent oppression of his fellow citizens--has been given every two years since 1987 in recognition of courageous, grassroots human rights advocacy.
 Building upon the topic of ending mass incarceration addressed at our 2017 Spring Symposium, the Chapel will honor two recipients, one internationally and the other locally selected, for this year's recognition.

 The international awardee is Pierre Claver Mbonimpa, Executive Director of Association for the Protection of Prisoners and Human Rights in Burundi, east Africa.
 The local awardee is Kathryn Griffin Griñán, a Recovery Coach & Peer-To-Peer Counselor at Been There, Done That in Houston, Texas.
-The public award ceremony will take place on November 12, 2017 at 3pm in the Rothko Chapel, including a keynote speech by Harris County Commissioner Rodney Ellis, with a reception to follow on the plaza.
-This ceremony will honor both recipients' courage while recognizing the vital importance of their work.
+The public award ceremony took place on November 12, 2017 at 3pm in the Rothko Chapel, including a keynote speech by Harris County Commissioner Rodney Ellis, followed by a reception on the plaza.
+This ceremony honored both recipients' courage while recognizing the vital importance of their work.